The History of Medical Assistant

 Medical assistants are a vital part of today’s healthcare infrastructure, helping with patient care and assisting doctors and nurses in saving lives.
 As important as they are, it seems hard to imagine a time that these heroes of the healthcare sector weren’t around.

 It might surprise you then, to learn that Medical Assistant has only been a recognized job title since the latter part of the 20th century.
-Som if you are thinking of becoming a Medical Assistant and you would like to know more about the history of the role and what impact it has had on the face of modern medicine, here is our short guide to the history of Medical Assistant.
+So if you are thinking of becoming a Medical Assistant and you would like to know more about the history of the role and what impact it has had on the face of modern medicine, here is our short guide to the history of Medical Assistants.